jorgecardleitao/private-jets/README.md

 metholodogy as used by myclimate.org, available [here](https://www.myclimate.org/en/information/about-myclimate/downloads/flight-emission-calculator/), to compute the emissions of a commercial flight in first class.

+Details are available in the source code, [src/emissions.rs](./src/emissions.rs).

 #### 8. Writing output

 This is performed automatically by the computer program and consists in a template, available in [`src/template.md`](./src/template.md), to produce a complete document.

+Details are available in the source code, [src/main.rs](./src/main.rs).

 ## Design